 - Submit two final, archival paper copies of your comps to Ellen Haberoth two weeks after your talk.
 They will be bound and put in the Gould Library and the College Archives.

 - The archival paper copies have a few special requirements:

 - pages of text and line drawings need to be printed using the above guidelines on good quality, acid-free bond paper; see Jonathon for paper.

 - Images or figures with color must be laser printed.
 They may need to be printed onto special image-quality paper because image-quality paper is usually smoother or glossier and makes the images more legible.

 - Pages with pictures must be printed so that the picture is clear and has good color; either color laser printing or color Xeroxing is acceptable for the pages with color.
 Some images may need to be laser-printed or Xeroxed onto glossy or special photo-quality paper to make them legible.
 If you have any questions about your paper, please speak with Jonathon.

-- At the same time you submit the archival paper copies, send an updated .pdf file to Ellen.
+- At the same time you submit the archival paper copies, send an updated .pdf file to Tami.
 If you have an Endnote library file, please turn it in along with your .pdf file using a similar naming convention.
 We use these files to track library usage.

 Poster Advertising Your Talk

 One week before your talk you will put up a poster.
 You can prepare your poster in Adobe Illustrator or PowerPoint and print it on campus through Print Services.
 See Jonathon for department code which you will need to print.
 Like your paper, your poster should have sections with titles, e.g. "results", "discussion", etc. Posters on display will give you a range of ideas.
 Posters convey most information visually; thus, include the maps, diagrams, and graphs that effectively show your project location and results.
 Text associated with these illustrations should be limited to captions.
 Your poster should also include: